 The APGRD is proud of its affiliation with Dance Scholarship Oxford (DANSOX), based at St Hilda's College Oxford, which provides a major forum for dance scholarship internationally, promoting dialogue between prominent academic disciplines and the worlds of dance theory and practice.
 The APGRD and DANSOX co-host regular events relating to ancient Graeco-Roman dance, the idea of the ancient dancer in the modern world, contemporary choreography of ancient drama and epic and on choral movement in dance drama and theatre.

-The academic partnership with NYU's Hemispheric Institute began in September 2023 when our Archiving Performance in the Digital Present project brought together members of HEMI, ReTAGS, and the APGRD to discus issues relating to the documenting performances from across the global south.
+The academic partnership with New York University's Hemispheric Institute began in September 2023 when our Archiving Performance in the Digital Present project brought together members of HEMI, ReTAGS, and the APGRD to discuss issues relating to the documentation of performances from across the global south.
 Since then, HEMI, APGRD, and ReTAGS have taken initial steps to form a research consortium.

 Institut für Theaterwissenschaft